More to Medical School

 The Bottom, Saba, Dutch Caribbean

 To ease your transition, unaccompanied first-semester students live in one of three dorms, built exclusively for Saba medical students.
-Dorm rooms come in a range of sizes, including quads, doubles, and singles, and are assigned bases on availability.
-Dorm rooms are fully equipped with beds, private baths, closets, ceiling fans, air conditioning, refrigerators, microwaves, desks, chairs, and lamps.
+Dorm rooms come in a range of sizes, including quads, doubles, and singles, and are assigned based on availability.
+Dorm rooms are fully equipped with beds, private baths, closets, ceiling fans, air conditioning, refrigerators, microwaves, desks, chairs and lamps.
 Pay-per-use laundry facilities are located on the premises.

 More information about dormitory housing is available from the Housing Coordinator.

-All rentals are completely furnished, which includes linens, towels, and fans.
-On average, fully furnished housing prices start in the range of $650 for a studio/one-bedroom apartment and up to $1,200 - $1,800 for a 3-4 bedroom house.
-All properties are privately owned, and therefore the price of rentals and utilities varies.
+Most rentals are completely furnished and come with linens, towels and fans.
+On average, fully furnished housing prices start in the range of $650 for a studio/one-bedroom apartment and up to $1,200-$1,800 for a 3-4 bedroom house.
+All properties are privately owned, and therefore the price of rentals and utilities can vary.
 Electricity is generally a separate cost.

 More information about off-campus housing is available from the Housing Coordinator.